kujenga/website/content/about.md

 When I'm not at my computer, you are likely to find me out on a bike or working my way up a rock wall.

-You can reach me via email at the address `hi@` the domain for this site.
+My email is "hi" at the domain for this site, feel free to reach out.

 <!-- TODO: reference revamped project page as well -->